 &lt;sup>16 Sites which are only partially affected may still be considered depending on the extent and impact of the associated constraint.
-In these cases the Council may reduce the size of the land to be considered for its developability Formerly called Scheduled Ancient Monuments.
+In these cases the Council may reduce the size of the land to be considered for its developability i.
+Scheduled Monuments ii.
+Areas at risk from flooding iii.
+Sites of Special Scientific Interest (SSSI) and Local Nature Reserves (LNR)